awesome-pro/neon-website/content/docs/guides/deno.md

 When deploying a more complex Deno application, with custom build steps, you can use Deno's Github integration.
 The integration lets you link a Deno Deploy project to a GitHub repository.
 For more information, see [Deploying with GitHub](https://docs.deno.com/deploy/manual/how-to-deploy).

-## Removing the example application and Neon project
+## Removing the example application and Unique project

 To delete the example application on Deno Deploy, follow these steps: